How to optimize a page for SEO

 • Include a call-to-action so your customers can do something with what they’ve learned.

 On-page optimization for SEO is just good marketing with an advantage: thanks to our keyword research, we know the phrases our customers use to find what we have to offer.
 It will only do you good to optimize a page if you know the word for which you’re optimizing it!
-Before you do this process, I assume you’ve done your keyword research overview.
+Before you complete this process, I assume you’ve completed your keyword research overview.

-Write for your customers.
+So, write for your customers.
 Don’t write for Google.
-Yes, we need elements on a page to “rank” well, but these might not be as important as you think.
-Your website does better in Google if it does a better job helping your customers find the solutions you offer.
+Your website will do better in Google if it does a better job helping your customers find the solutions you offer.

 What should you expect from this on-page SEO tutorial?